dlaguardia/DL_PDP_attempt_2/README.md

 # Wikipedia Size by Language Edition

 ## Introduction
+In this project, I wanted to investigate how different language editions of Wikipedia compare to each other, particularly in how 'large' they are based on several different measurements — userbase, actual amount of content, etc.

 ## Data Source and Processing
 I found my data for this project on the [Wikimedia Meta-Wiki](https://meta.wikimedia.org/wiki/Main_Page), which is... well, their wiki about their wikis.
-Their "[List of Wikipedias](https://meta.wikimedia.org/wiki/List_of_Wikipedias)" page contains a table called "[All Wikipedias ordered by number of articles](https://meta.wikimedia.org/wiki/List_of_Wikipedias#All_Wikipedias_ordered_by_number_of_articles)," which is, in part, exactly what it sounds like, but also contains several other metrics by which you can judge the 'size' of a version of Wikipedia:
+Their "[List of Wikipedias](https://meta.wikimedia.org/wiki/List_of_Wikipedias)" page contains a table called "[All Wikipedias ordered by number of articles](https://meta.wikimedia.org/wiki/List_of_Wikipedias#All_Wikipedias_ordered_by_number_of_articles)," which is, in part, exactly what it sounds like, but also contains other metrics by which you can judge the 'size' of a version of Wikipedia:
 - count of articles
 - count of all pages
   - includes non-articles, like discussion pages